 Course title and type of qualification: Physical Education GCSE

 Students work on improving their practical grades in practical lessons throughout the course.
-Candidates can be assessed in sports they do outside of school such as boxing, dance or gymnastics etc.
+They can also be assessed in sports they do outside of school such as boxing, dance or gymnastics etc.

 Due to the nature of the course, students are expected to have a sound level of understanding and knowledge of rules and tactics of games / activities.
 Students should also have some level of involvement in extra-curricular sport within, or outside of school.